What does it mean?

 How will I know if there is a seat available?

 Seat notifications are sent out as soon as a seat becomes available.
 They are sent out based on the priority of the students on the waitlist.
 Each student who receives a notification will be given 36 hours to either, complete their registration into the offered seat by selecting “Register/Registered”, remove themselves from the waitlist by selecting “Drop/Deleted”, or do nothing at all.
-One week before the start of the term, the time limit to accept your seat offer will be reduced to 18 hours.
+Two weeks before the start of the term, the time limit to accept your seat offer will be reduced to 18 hours.
 If you do nothing at all, you will not be sent any further notification and you will be removed from the waitlist.
 Subsequently, the next student on the priority list will be sent a notification.

 It is extremely important to check your KPU email account every day to ensure that you do not miss your email notification.